| | | | | | |

 Variations and More Filling Ideas for Dahi Puri Chaat Bombs:

 • Kala Chana / Black Chickpeas: Black chickpeas are readily available at Indian grocery stores and offer a nutritious, protein-rich filling.
-The flavor is deeply nutty and complements the chutneys perfectly.
+The flavour is deeply nutty and complements the chutneys perfectly.
 However, you must soak black chickpeas overnight and then cook them before use.
 This means that you need to plan in advance — unless you can get hold of the tinned/canned version.

 • Whole Moong Sprouts: Moong sprouts are a healthy choice, and offer a lighter alternative to potatoes.
-The mild, slightly bitter flavor of them allows for both raw usage or tempering with spices before adding.
+The mild, slightly bitter flavour of them allows for both raw usage or tempering with spices before adding.

 • Chana / White Chickpeas: White chickpeas are widely available and offer many health benefits.
 Like potatoes, they are very filling.
 You can even mix the white chickpeas with potatoes.